magomimmo/modern-cljs/doc/second-edition/tutorial-10.md

 Here we took advantage of the necessity to update the `validate-form` function to improve its Clojure-ish style.
-The semantics of the `validation-form` is now much more readable than before:
+The semantics of the `validation-form` are now much more readable than before:

 * if the `value` of the `email` or `password` is empty, prevent the form action from being fired, raise the alert window asking the user